 I said you just need a few supplies for this Christmas tile project.

 - 6 X 6~inch white tiles ~ I sent Sweet Shark up to Lowe’s with a shopping list; I needed 5 white inexpensive tiles.
 He bought these for .99 each.
 With our 5% discount, they were .94.
+This price is much better than you will find online.

 - Various Christmas stencils from A Makers” Studio.
 Some of these I had used for a previous Christmas project.